Fact sheet - A Guide to protecting your privacy in NSW

-The PPIP Act contains a set of ‘Information Protection Principles’, which public sector agencies must abide by when they collect, hold, use or disclose personal or health information about you.
+The PPIP Act contains a set of ‘Information Protection Principles’, which public sector agencies must abide by when they collect, hold, use or disclose your personal or health information.

-Likewise the HRIP Act contains a set of ‘Health Privacy Principles’, which public and private sector organisations must abide by when they collect hold, use or disclose health information about you.
+Likewise, the HRIP Act contains a set of ‘Health Privacy Principles’, which public and private sector organisations must abide by when they collect hold, use or disclose your health information.

-In some circumstances organisations do not have to comply with all of the principles of the PPIP and HRIP Act.
+In some circumstances, public sector agencies may be exempt from complying with some or all of the principles of the PPIP and HRIP Act.

 It is best to contact the Privacy Contact Officer in the organisation (this should be listed on the organisation’s website) or the Information and Privacy Commission to find out more information about exemptions under these principles.